ericcornelissen/eslint-plugin-top/CONTRIBUTING.md

 # Contributing Guidelines

+> [!NOTE]
+> This document covers contributing to v2 of this project.
+If you want to make a
+> contribution to the latest version of the project check out the
+> [Contributing Guidelines on `main`].

 The `@ericcornelissen/eslint-plugin-top` project welcomes contributions and corrections of all forms.
 This includes improvements to the documentation or code base, new tests, bug fixes, and implementations of new features.
 We